Quality and Impact of Academic Research

 1. Harzing, A.W. (forthcoming): Everything you always wanted to know about impact..., in: Clark, T., & Ketchen D. (Eds.).
 How to get published in the best management journals.
 Edward Elgar Publishing, 3rd edition.
 Cheltenham: Edward Elgar Publishing, pp..
 Available online - Publisher's version (TBP) - Related blog post (TBP)

 2. Kim, H.; Harzing, A.W.
-(2024) Applying IB knowledge to IB researchers: The academic capability building and knowledge creation process, AIB Insights, Available online... - Publisher's version (free access) - Related blog post
+(2024) Applying IB knowledge to IB researchers: The academic capability building and knowledge creation process, AIB Insights, vol. 24, no. 1, Available online... - Publisher's version (free access) - Related blog post

 3. Harzing, A.W.
 (2024) The individual annualised h-index: an ecologically rational heuristic?, www.harzing.com white paper.